 The Hamilton County Economic Development Corporation acts as the county’s regional economic development organization.
-They partner with the various communities throughout the region to attract new employers, conduct economic research and market Hamilton County.
-The HC-EDC acts as both an information resource and a colleague for business attraction.
-Judi Johnson serves on the Board of Directors and the Talent Attraction Committee, both Judi and Sarah Reed sit on the Tactical Economic Development Committee, and Alaina Shonkwiler sits on the Hamilton County Marketing and Communications group.
+They work throughout the region to attract new employers, conduct economic research and market Hamilton County.
+The HC-EDC is both a resource and a colleague for business attraction.

 Creating a better world requires teamwork, partnerships, and collaboration, as we need an entire army of companies to work together to build a better world within the next few decades.
 This means corporations must embrace the benefits of cooperating with one another. - Simon Mainwaring